TriKNero/TriKNero/README.md

 ## ⚡ Fun Fact

-I enjoy building things that scale, debugging weird production issues, and occasionally diving into Web3 experiments.
+I enjoy building things that scale, debugging weird production issues, and occasionally diving into AI experiments.

 Also into DnD, Magic: The Gathering and digital nomad life 🌍